 Underwater surveys

 Coral reefs were surveyed at 320 sites between 2016 and 2020 in four countries spanning three marine ecoregions (Tropical Atlantic: Belize; Western Indian Ocean: Madagascar; Southwest Pacific: Fiji, Solomon Islands).
 Reefs included areas without fisheries regulations (open-access in Madagascar) and, in all four countries, those with partial fisheries management (e.g. time and area closures, gear restrictions) and no-take zones.
 22 sites were surveyed in Belize (2019, 2020), 168 sites in Fiji (2016-2019), 75 sites in Madagascar (2015, 2016, 2020) and 59 sites in the Solomon Islands (2016, 2018, 2019).
 Fish were surveyed using belt transects (5 x 50 m in 79% of surveys, 10 x 50 m in 14% of surveys, 2 x 30 m in 7% of surveys), for 1-8 transects at each site (median replicates = 3).
+Countries with the highest replication (Belize, 5-8 transects) had smaller transect areas (92% of sites = 2 x 30 m), whereas countries with the lowest replication (Madagascar, 1-3 transects) had the largest transects (≥250 m2).
 Fish were sized to the nearest cm, identified to species-level, and enumerated.
 We converted fish lengths to mass using published length-weight relationships [17], and estimated the biomass (kg ha-1) of each observed fish.
 We excluded fish less than 5 cm in length, damselfish species that are not targeted in fisheries, and highly mobile elasmobranch species that are difficult to survey accurately [18].
 Benthic surveys were conducted during fish surveys using point intercept transects, with benthic taxa identified at every 50 cm point along a 50 m transect line.
 All data were extracted from MERMAID (https://datamermaid.org/).

 Nutrient concentrations of fish tissue

 Nutrient content in fishes is predicted by phylogeny and multiple ecological traits, including body size, feeding pathway, trophic level, and habitat use [5,13].
 We predicted the concentration (100 g-1) of calcium, iron, selenium, zinc, vitamin A, and omega-3 fatty acids in the raw muscle tissue of each reef fish species, using a hierarchical Bayesian model, available on Fishbase [5,17].
-We then used information on recommended nutrient intakes [19] to estimate the nutrient density of each species [20,21], defined as the contribution of one fillet 100 g portion to recommended daily intakes of all six nutrients for adult women (18-65 years old) (contributions capped at 100%).
+We then used information on recommended nutrient intakes [19] to estimate the nutrient density of each species [20,21], defined as the contribution of one 100 g fillet portion to recommended daily intakes, summed across all six nutrients, for adult women (18-65 years old).
+The contribution of each nutrient is capped at 100%, thus preventing highly-concentrated nutrients (e.g. selenium) from dominating nutrient density values.

 Fish biomass production